Sage-is/WEB-Sage.Education-docs/docs/features/index.md

 - 💾 **Performance Optimizations**: Lazy loading of large dependencies minimizes initial memory usage, boosting performance and reducing loading times.

-- 🚀 **Persistent and Scalable Configuration**: Sage WebUI configurations are stored in a database (webui.db), allowing for seamless load balancing, high-availability setups, and persistent settings across multiple instances, making it easy to access and reuse your configurations.
+- 🚀 **Persistent and Scalable Configuration**: Sage.is AI-UI configurations are stored in a database (webui.db), allowing for seamless load balancing, high-availability setups, and persistent settings across multiple instances, making it easy to access and reuse your configurations.

-- 🔄 **Portable Import/Export**: Easily import and export Sage WebUI configurations, simplifying the process of replicating settings across multiple systems.
+- 🔄 **Portable Import/Export**: Easily import and export Sage.is AI-UI configurations, simplifying the process of replicating settings across multiple systems.

-- ❓ **Quick Access to Documentation & Shortcuts**: The question mark button located at the bottom right-hand corner of the main UI screen (available on larger screens like desktop PCs and laptops) provides users with easy access to the Sage WebUI documentation page and available keyboard shortcuts.
+- ❓ **Quick Access to Documentation & Shortcuts**: The question mark button located at the bottom right-hand corner of the main UI screen (available on larger screens like desktop PCs and laptops) provides users with easy access to the Sage.is AI-UI documentation page and available keyboard shortcuts.

 - 📜 **Changelog & Check for Updates**: Users can access a comprehensive changelog and check for updates in the `Settings` > `About` > `See What's New` menu, which provides a quick overview of the latest features, improvements, and bug fixes, as well as the ability to check for updates.